contextual advertising

 Key Takeaways

-• Although contextual advertising can have better results than other types of ads, the performance may be impacted negatively by factors like too many banners on a website or displaying your ad on a web page with an opposing view.
+Although contextual advertising can produce better results than other types of ads, its performance may be negatively impacted by factors like too many banners on a website or displaying your ad on a web page with an opposing view.